 The table that follows summarises the maturity analysis of bank loans with a repayment on demand clause based on agreed scheduled repayments set out in the loan agreements.
 The amounts include interest payments computed using contractual rates.
-As a result, these amounts were greater than the amounts disclosed in the "on demand" time band in the maturity analysis.
-Taking into account the consolidated financial position, the directors do not consider that it is probable that the bank will exercise its discretion to demand immediate repayment.
-The directors believe that such bank loans will be repaid in accordance with the scheduled repayment dates set out in the loan agreements.
+As a result, these amounts were greater than the amounts disclosed in the "on-demand" time band in the maturity analysis.
+Taking into account the consolidated financial position as at 31 March 2024, the directors did not consider that it was probable that the bank would exercise its discretion to demand immediate repayment.
+During the year ended 31 March 2025, the bank loans were repaid in accordance with the scheduled repayment dates set out in the loan agreements.